 The following fee schedules are representative of fees for discretionary portfolio management and investment advisory services only and do not include transaction or execution costs that may be incurred by the client.
-Clients may incur certain charges imposed by custodians, brokers, thirdparty investment and other third parties, such as fees charged by managers, custodial fees, deferred sales charges, odd-lot differentials, exchange fees, SEC fees, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
+Clients may incur certain charges imposed by custodians, brokers, thirdparty investment, and other third parties, such as fees charged by managers, custodial fees, deferred sales charges, odd-lot differentials, exchange fees, SEC fees, transfer taxes, wire transfer and electronic fund fees, and other fees (including Wrap Account fees) and taxes on brokerage accounts and securities transactions.
 Mutual funds and exchange-traded funds charge management fees and other expenses, which are disclosed in a fund's prospectus.
-Such charges, fees and commissions are exclusive of and in addition to Confluence's fee, and Confluence shall not receive any portion of these commissions, fees and costs.
+Such charges, fees, and commissions are exclusive of and in addition to Confluence's fee, and Confluence shall not receive any portion of these commissions, fees, and costs.
 In addition, there can be brokerage commissions, including step-out costs, which are described below under Item 12 of this Brochure, titled Brokerage Practices.
 The Brokerage Practices section also describes the factors that Confluence considers in selecting or recommending broker-dealers for client transactions and determining the reasonableness of their compensation (e.g., commissions).
 The standard fee schedule by strategy for discretionary SMA accounts offered through Financial Advisors and to institutional clients is as follows:

-Strategy: Asset Allocation Fixed Income All Cap Value Balanced Equity Income Increasing Dividend Equity Account (IDEA) Large Cap Equity Income Large Cap IDEA Large Cap Value Global Equity Income Global Hard Assets Global Large Cap International Developed International Equity Income International Growth Multi-Asset Income IDEA Plus REIT Specialty Finance BDC Emerging Markets Global Opportunities International Opportunities Small Cap Value Small-Mid Cap Value Value Opportunities Advisor Based Account Assets Annual Fee Annual Fee Annual Fee Annual Fee Annual Fee First \$500,000 0.40% 0.60% 0.60% 0.80% 1.00% Next \$500,000 0.35% 0.55% 0.55% 0.70% 0.90% Over \$1,000,000 0.30% 0.50% 0.50% 0.60% 0.75% Institutional Account Assets Annual Fee Annual Fee Annual Fee Annual Fee First \$10,000,000 0.65% 0.75% 0.75% 0.90% 1.00% Next \$40,000,000 0.35% 0.40% 0.40% 0.60% 0.80% Over \$50,000,000 0.25% 0.30% 0.30% 0.50% 0.75%

-Direct Accounts (previously referred to as Private Wealth) Annual fees range from 0% to 1.00% of account assets
+Strategy Asset Allocation All Cap Value Global Equity Income IDEA Plus Small Cap Value Fixed Income Balanced Global Hard Assets REIT Value Opportunities Target Date Equity Income Global Large Cap Specialty Finance BDC Emerging Markets Select Equity Income International Developed International Opportunities Increasing Dividend Equity Account (IDEA) International Equity Income Small-Mid Cap Value Large Cap Value International Growth Global Opportunities Multi-Asset Income Advisor Based Account Assets Annual Fee Annual Fee Annual Fee Annual Fee Annual Fee First \$500,000 0.40% 0.60% 0.60% 0.80% 1.00% Next \$500,000 0.35% 0.55% 0.55% 0.70% 0.90% Over \$1,000,000 0.30% 0.50% 0.50% 0.60% 0.75% Institutional Account Assets Annual Fee Annual Fee Annual Fee Annual Fee First \$10,000,000 0.65% 0.75% 0.75% 0.90% 1.00% Next \$40,000,000 0.35% 0.40% 0.40% 0.60% 0.80% Over \$50,000,000 0.25% 0.30% 0.30% 0.50% 0.75% Direct Accounts Annual fees range from n 0% to 1.00% of account as sets.